sdaitzman/DSA2020/Week 10/sdaitzman.md

 | **gr21** | 0.2627372741699219  | 7.914066314697266  | 9.41014289855957   |
 | **gr24** | 0.40793418884277344 | 12.612104415893555 | 16.251325607299805 |
 | **gr48** | 1.2819766998291016  | 129.57310676574707 | 116.81389808654785 |

+The runtime here is very interesting.
+We see that nearest-neighbor is the most efficient by far for every single scenario tested.
+I was surprised to see how quickly adding more nodes increases the total runtime, although it makes sense since the total number of combinations increases exponentially.

 ## Questions/Things to Follow Up On
 - 2-opt vs. 3-opt vs. Lin-Kernigham heuristic.
 I read about these, but don't fully understand them all, and want to try programming (and/or visualizing) them later.